 Like stud poker, 3 card poker requires players to make ante bets and create the highest hand at the table.
-With fewer cards in a hand, three card poker is faster than regular poker games.
+With fewer cards in a hand, three card poker is faster than regular real money poker games.
 The rules are simple to learn; just follow these steps:

 Before any cards are dealt, players must make a play bet.
 This wager forms the basis for any subsequent payouts from the dealer.